Hmei07/projects/README.md

 # projects
-- this is where I put every project in college
+- this is where I put every projects I've done in college
+- feel free to use it as reference